 • One of USA TODAY‘s Best Books of 2020

 Esther and Joseph Adler rent their Atlantic City house out to Summer vacationers and move into the small apartment above their bakery.
-Daughter Florence is training to swim the English channel and daughter Fannie is pregnant and on bed rest, after losing a baby the year before.
+Daughter Florence is training to swim the English Channel, and daughter Fannie is pregnant and on bed rest after losing a baby the year before.
 Joseph also brings into the home a young woman whom he recently helped emigrate from Nazi Germany.
-This is one full house!

-As the family schemes to keep a tragic secret over the course of the Summer, long-buried family tensions arise.
+As the family schemes to keep a tragic secret throughout the Summer, long-buried family tensions arise.

 The Immortalists by Chloe Benjamin